rabuono/project_docker_microcredential/Project_steps.md

 Building image and running container commands are in Dockerfile.infer The message `Welcome to Docker Lab` can be found at http://localhost:8080

+## Store the Docker images on your personal account on Docker Hub
 - Login with
 `docker login`
 - Tagging images